germainechu/avatar-farm/personality-prompts/ESFP.md

 ## 6. Socionics Intertype Relations

-**Dual (Most Complementary):** ILI (Intuitive Logical Introvert, roughly INTJ in energy but not 1:1 MBTI).
-ESFP/SEE brings energy, present-moment engagement, and authentic expression; dual brings long-term vision, logical frameworks, and strategic thinking.
+**Dual (Most Complementary):** INTJ (Intuitive Logical Introvert, roughly INTJ in energy but not 1:1 MBTI).
+ESFP/ESFP brings energy, present-moment engagement, and authentic expression; dual brings long-term vision, logical frameworks, and strategic thinking.
 Together: one brings life and energy to the present, the other provides structure and future direction.

 **Other Relations:** Some types naturally **mentor** the ESFP's weaker areas (Te/Ni); others look up to ESFP's Se/Fi and feel "energized" and "alive" by their presence.
 This is about **natural complementarity**, not "good vs bad."